jschuel/MIGDAL_simulator/docs/source/MIGDAL Detector Simulation.md

 ## Relevant configuration.yaml parameters

-1. Under the `Gas_props` heading:
+1. Under the `Gas_props` heading, there are several configurable diffusion parameters.
+The default values (those present in the main branch of the MIGDAL_simulator git repository) of these parameters were computed with Magboltz and assume 50 Torr CF4 gas with drift fields of 200V/cm, transfer gap fields of 600V/cm, and induction gap fields of 400 V/cm:

 - **vd** - drift speed of ionization in the the drift volume. **This setting isn't explicitly used in the simulation at this time**

 - **W** - Work function of the gas in eV.
 This is used to compute the ionization energy of primary tracks

-**Diffusion parameters are below.
-The default values (those present in the main branch of the MIGDAL_simulator git repository) of these parameters were compute with Magboltz and assume 50 Torr CF4 gas with drift fields of 200V/cm, transfer gap fields of 600V/cm, and induction gap fields of 400 V/cm**

 - **sigmaT** - Transverse diffusion coefficient (in um/sqrt(cm)) in the drift volume